 Your doctor will likely ask you to avoid aspirin, ibuprofen, and other drugs that thin the blood.
 This is done to lower the risk of bleeding problems after the procedure.

 You should also limit your physical activity for several weeks after surgery to minimize swelling and promote healing.
 This includes most forms of intense exercise, such as running, lifting weights, and playing contact sports.
 These activities can increase your blood pressure and lead to heavy bleeding.

 Tips for a quicker recovery include:

-- elevating your head at night to keep swelling down
+- elevating your head at night to keep the swelling down

-- wearing shirts that button or zip up the front so that you don’t need to pull clothing over your head
+- wearing shirts that button up in the front so you won’t have to pull clothing over your head

-Although wound healing after a septoplasty may be fairly rapid, the overall healing process can be slow.
-Cartilage and other nasal tissues can take up to a year to settle into their new shape.
-Your breathing is likely to improve shortly after surgery and will continue to improve as your nose heals.
+The wound on your nose will heal fairly quickly, and your breathing is likely to improve shortly after the procedure.
+However, the overall healing process can be slow.
+Cartilage and other nasal tissues can take up to a year to fully settle into their new shape.

 Most people experience no ongoing symptoms after the surgery.
 In some cases, however, the cartilage and nasal tissues continue to shift over time and eventually block airflow through the nose again.
 This means that a second surgery will be needed to reshape the nose and septum further.